eladiw/fabrikate-sample-app/README.md

   enableDestinationRule: true
 </pre>

-## How to run Fabrikate on this repository
+## How to generate manifest YAML with Fabrikate on this repository
 1. Run Fabrikate at the root level of this repository
    1. `fab install .`
    2. `fab generate $ENV_CONFIG_NAME`